 One basic approach is to re-use the output vector from the child expression.
 For example, if expression E1 has two child expressions E2 and E3.
 Any output of E2 and E3 will be used only in the evaluation of E1 and never again, therefore the output column for E2 can be re-used as the output column for E1, and output column for E3 can be marked as available for subsequent expressions.
 Assuming that expressions are evaluated in depth first manner (post order) i.e. first children expressions are evaluated and then the expression itself based on the outcome of children, we can devise the following algorithm.

 Assume output columns are already allocated up to index k and available output columns are k+1, k+2 and so on.
 Suppose E1 is an expression with E2 and E3 as children where E2 and E3 are leaf expressions of the tree.
 Our column allocator routine will traverse the expression tree in post order manner.
 It will first allocate for E2 and then for E3 and then for E1 itself.
 Column k+1 will be allocated for E2 and column k+2 will be allocated for E3.
 But now column k+1 will be allocated for the parent E1 as well and k+2, k+3 onwards will be marked as available.
 Thus the sibling of E1 will get k+2.
 This algorithm easily handles any number of children.
+This approach will result in O(logn) number of intermediate columns where n is the number of nodes in the expression tree.

 One limitation of this algorithm is that it assumes a tree of expressions and will not work if expressions are re-used (e.g. common sub-expression optimization) resulting in a DAG like expression graph.